marcotrosi/diffee/README.md

 ## Overview

-By default `diffdir` does a static side-by-side comparison with a colored tree view.
+By default `diffee` does a static side-by-side comparison with a colored tree view.
 But it also offers a flat view (`-flat`) which is useful to pipe the text into the next command.

 ## Usage

-    diffdir [options] [left_dir] right_dir
+    diffee [options] [left_dir] right_dir

 Compare `left_dir` to `right_dir`.
 If `left_dir` is omitted, the current working directory is used as `left_dir`.